SIGN-IN

 Energy markets and Real-Options Theory

-Matt Davison, University of Western Ontario
+Matt Davison, Western University

 A tenured professor in the Departments of Applied Mathematics and Statistical & Actuarial Sciences at the University of Western Ontario, Dr. Matt Davison studies the mathematical modeling of uncertain energy markets.
 His main research interests are the application of financial mathematics to energy markets and the uses of Real-Options Theory applied to various areas of research ranging from property and casualty insurance to defense sciences to cancer research.
 Dr. Davison, a Canada Research Chair in Quantitative Finance and the project leader for the MITACS Modeling Trading and Risk in the Market project, uses mathematics to model the realistic fluctuations in the natural gas industry as governed by the invisible hand of the market.
 His research is based on decisions made under realistic conditions that dictate the ways in which energy is generated, used and sourced in the uncertain, continually changing future.
 More info